 Step 3.
 Installing GitLab.

-Use following command to install GitLab packages on server:
+Use the following command to install GitLab packages on the server:

 The script will set up your server to use the GitLab maintained repositories.
 This lets you manage GitLab with the same package management tools you use for your other system packages.
 Once this is complete, you can install the actual GitLab application with apt:

 If you are not comfortable installing the repository through a piped script, you can find the entire script here.

 Run this command on the shell to configure and start Gitlab.
 The

 gitlab-ctl command uses a set of chef scripts to setup the Gitlab system components: